 Table Of Contents

-When you read about themed restaurants in Tokyo what probably comes first into your mind is the robot-themed restaurant.
-Yes, that one which everybody has at least once heard about.
+When you read about themed restaurants in Tokyo, what probably comes first into your mind is the robot-themed restaurant located in Shinjuku.
+Yes, that one which everybody has at least once heard about whether you’ve.
 However, you will quickly realise that there is much more than just this crazy restaurant in Tokyo.

 There’s a lot of them; you can find a lot about various mangas/animes (One Piece, Sailor Moon, Pokemon etc..) or Sanrio characters such as Hello Kitty or Pompompurin to include the most famous.